Skip Navigation

 • Quantities and symbols of numbers to ten

-• Adding, subtracting, multiplying and dividing in four categories
+• Adding, subtracting, multiplying and dividing using numbers up to 1000

 • Squaring and Cubing of numbers, one to 10

-• Mastery of math facts in +, -, x
+• Mastery of math facts in addition, subtraction, and multiplication

-The Cultural curriculum, which includes art, music, science and geography, are integrated into the Primary child’s day.
+The Cultural curriculum, which includes art, music, and geography, is integrated into the Primary child’s day.
 Through exploring the natural world, the children begin to develop an understanding and appreciation of the physical and cultural nature of the Earth and its diverse populations.
 Examples of Cultural activities are:

 • Political maps of all continents